dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 This allows for clean error handling since we always send users to the same page when they get an error, and the actual error message is bound to the user's cookie, not the page itself.

-And lastly, just so that we get all this handy code available to the rest of the application, let's export it so that it's created when we 'require' it in another file with:
+And lastly, just so that we get all this handy code available to the rest of the application, let's export it with:

 ```javascript
 module.exports = router;